"Nāku te rourou, nāu te rourou, ka ora ai te iwi"

 - A minimum age of 19 is required

-- Evidence and capability of undertaking academic study at tertiary level
+- Be prepared to study at tertiary level

 Programme Team